NeilMacMullen/Textrude/README.md

 - remove minimap from model/output panes
 - added spinner to monaco panes and made white flash a bit briefer
 - whitespace can be made visible in input/output panes
+- reuse single Monaco edit pane for multiple models/outputs for cleaner switching & lower resource use

 ### v1.3.0 (source/binary)
 - Models and outputs can be added/removed on a per-project basis